Behavioral Health Services

 LCCJS_logo_Dark-Purple.png

-The Criminal Justice Services Behavioral Health Team is here to support the mental health and recovery needs of people in our local justice system.
-The team includes a therapist, case manager, licensed addiction counselor, education and transition coordinator, and a supervisor who help guide the work.
-Together, they provide care for mental health challenges, addiction, and suicide prevention, while also helping people prepare to successfully return to the community after being in jail.
+Our team includes a therapist, case manager, licensed addiction counselor, education and transition coordinator, and supervisor.
+Together, we provide support for mental health concerns, substance use disorders, and suicide prevention, while also helping individuals prepare for a successful return to the community following incarceration.

 Learn more about Behavioral Health Services & Programs: